Dieselpunk: Games

 Dieselpunk features prominently in the gaming industry, in both tabletop role-playing games and computer and console video games.
 World War II is a popular theme in dieselpunk games.
-One of the more prominent of these was Activision's Return to Castle Wolfenstein, as well as the sequel game to the 2009 game Wolfenstein, Wolfenstein: The New Order, which takes place in an alternate 1960s Europe where the Nazis have won World War II.
-Other dieselpunk games include Command & Conquer: Red Alert (1996), Crimson Skies (1998 board game, 2000 video game), Iron Storm (2002), You Are Empty (2006), Scythe (2016), Turning Point: Fall of Liberty (2008), Sine Mora (2012), Iron Harvest (2020), HighFleet (2021).
+One of the more prominent of these was Activision's Return to Castle Wolfenstein, as well as the sequel to the 2009 game Wolfenstein, Wolfenstein: The New Order, which takes place in an alternate 1960s Europe where the Nazis have won World War II.
+Other dieselpunk games include Command & Conquer: Red Alert (1996), Crimson Skies (1998 board game, 2000 video game), Iron Storm (2002), You Are Empty (2006), Scythe (2016), Turning Point: Fall of Liberty (2008), Sine Mora (2012), Iron Harvest (2020), HighFleet (2021), BioShock (2007), BioShock 2 (2010), Frostpunk 2 (2024), and Deadlock (TBA).
+The Benoît Sokal-created games Amerzone, Syberia, and Paradise all use the dieselpunk aesthetic and machines.

 Cinema and television

 With regard to moving pictures, dieselpunk combines the tropes, character archetypes, and settings of diesel-era fiction genres such as Serial Adventure, Noir, Pulp, and War with postmodern storytelling techniques and cinematography.
 Inspirations for dieselpunk cinema include Metropolis (1927) and Things To Come (1936), thanks to their period visions of utopian culture and technology.
 Even the popular film Star Wars (1977) has been noted as having strong dieselpunk influences, as it drew heavily on pulp and World War II iconography but mixed them with futuristic settings.
-Some even argued that the steampunk country named Steamland, led by an odd industrialist named Alva Gunderson voiced by Richard Ayoade, in the American fantasy animated sitcom, Disenchantment, created by Matt Groening for Netflix, was "dieselpunk inspired."
+Some even argued that the steampunk country named Steamland, led by an odd industrialist named Alva Gunderson voiced by Richard Ayoade, in the American fantasy animated sitcom, Disenchantment, created by Matt Groening for Netflix, was "dieselpunk inspired".

 Some commonly referenced examples of dieselpunk cinema and television include: